scipp/scipp/doc/design.md

 `Dataset` will store histogram data as a single multi-dimensional array, i.e., *not* as a variable holding histograms.
 However, we may still want to operate on a single histogram at a time in some cases.
-A histogram would simply be represented by a dataset with one-dimensional data variables `Data::Value` and `Data::Variance` alongside a one-dimensional coordinate variable such as `Coord::Tof`.
+A dataset with one-dimensional data variables `Data::Value` and `Data::Variance` alongside a one-dimensional coordinate variable such as `Coord::Tof` is a histogram.
 - Arithmetic operations as well as many of the other basic operations support most of what would be required from a histogram type.

 ##### DataObjects::EventWorkspace

-In contrast to histograms in `DataObjects::Workspace2D`, the event lists stored in `DataObject::EventWorkspace` all have varying length.
+In contrast to histograms in `DataObjects::Workspace2D`, the event lists stored in `DataObject::EventWorkspace` have varying length.
 Therefore, the events cannot be stored as a single multi-dimensional array.
-- A one-dimensional variable `Data::Events` with `Dimension::Spectrum` would hold the lists of the events.
+- A one-dimensional variable `Data::Events` with `Dimension::Spectrum` holds the lists of the events.
-- The lists of events would be a type similar to `DataObjects::EventList`, and one option is to use `Dataset` for this, that is the dataset would contain a list of datasets, one for each event list.
+- The lists of events is a type similar to `DataObjects::EventList`.
+  One option is to use `Dataset` for this, that is the dataset would contain many datasets, one for each event list.

 ##### DataObjects::EventList